An Efficient Modular Exponentiation Proof Scheme: Interactive proof scheme

 When the prover provides $\mu$ to the verifier, the number of squarings necessary to verify its original claim is halved.
 This process is repeated as necessary.
-To optimize the cost of the interaction on the prover's part, the checkpointing rate does not need to be a power of two, as our method can be easily generalized to decomposing claims of the form $P(0,B2^x)$ where $B$ is the precise checkpointing rate.
+Multiplying the sizes of the claims by $B$, e.g. from $2^x$ to $B2^x$, where $B$ is the precise value for which $u_0,u_{B},u_{2B},\dots$ were stored balances the memory consumption and the proof efficiency.
+In this case, the recursive interaction between the prover and the verifier ends when the current claim becomes of the form $\prod_{i=0}^{c-1} P(i,B)^{w_i}$, which the verifier can check in $B$ squarings.